phax/peppol-commons/README.md

 # News and noteworthy

+v12.3.9 - work in progress
+* If an inbound message contains an invalid `MLS_TO` value, it is no longer an error but only a warning
+* The verification of `MLS_TO` value was improved to include the full SPIS regular expression check
+* Added new regular expression constant `PeppolIdentifierHelper.REGEX_SEAT_ID`
+* Added new regular expression constant `CPeppolMLS.REGEX_SPID`

 v12.3.8 - 2026-02-02
 * Deprecated class `PeppolTrustStores.Config2018` in favour of the `PeppolTrustStores.Config2025`
 * Added new class `CPeppolCommonsVersion` to track the peppol-commons version used